-Plus, to be total sure that React still has all the aces, see the downloads on the npm trends:
+Plus, to be totally sure that React still has all the aces, see the downloads on the npm trends:

 We went through everything from Indeed to Glassdoor to find out the actual demand for Vue and React developers in the world.
 See what is going on:

-Top-rated Vue.js developers get around $90000 per year because there are relatively fewer of such specific specialists but again, it’s all individual and depends on the type of the project, overall experience of a person and other factors.
+Top-rated Vue.js developers get around $90000 per year because there are relatively few specialists on the market.
+But again, it’s all individual and depends on the type of the project, the overall experience of a person, and other factors.